-Debt funds invest in different securities based on their credit ratings.
-A security’s credit rating signifies whether the issuer will default in making the promised payments.
-The fund manager of a debt fund ensures that he invests in high credit quality instruments.
+Debt funds invest in various securities, based on their credit ratings.
+A security’s credit rating signifies whether the issuer will default in disbursing the returns they promised.
+The fund manager of a debt fund ensures that he invests in high rated credit instruments.
 A higher credit rating means that the entity is more likely to pay interest on the debt security regularly as well as pay back the principal amount upon maturity.

 Even though debt funds are fixed-income havens, they don’t offer guaranteed returns.
 The Net Asset Value (NAV) of a debt fund tends to fall with a rise in the overall interest rates in the economy.
 Hence, they are suitable for a falling interest rate regime.

 Debt fund managers charge a fee to manage your money called an expense ratio.
 SEBI has mandated the upper limit of expense ratio to be no more than 2.25% of the overall assets.
 Considering the lower returns generated by debt fund as compared to equity funds, a long-term holding period would help in recovering the money forgone through expense ratio.

 If you have a short-term investment horizon of 3 months to 1 year, then you may go for liquid funds.
 Conversely, typical tenures for short-term bond funds can be 2 to 3 years.
 In case of an intermediate horizon of 3 to 5 years, dynamic bond funds would be appropriate.
 Basically, the longer the horizon, the better the returns.